by Ihor Charischak

 To help students not only understand how numbers work, but also gain this invaluable intuitive understanding, I would suggest “making sense” sessions with calculators.
 I’m not a big fan of all those “tricks” you find in calculator activity books which reinforce kids’ beliefs that math is magical and mysterious.
 The goal should be to take the mystery out of what happens on the the calculator, not add to it.

 Here’s a simple example of what I mean.
-I once asked my 7th grade classroom to enter a decimal number on the calculator.
+I once asked my 7th graders to enter a decimal number on the calculator.
 I noticed that everyone entered a number with a decimal point in it.
 So on my overhead calculator I pressed 127 and told them that this was my decimal number.
 Though most of them were willing to accept what I did (since students usually assume I’m a math magician and what I say goes), one student (fortunately) challenged what I said.
 “Your number doesn’t have a decimal point in it,” he said.
 In reply I punched in 127.00.
 “Is this now a decimal number,” I asked.
-He said yes.
+He said yes frustratingly.
 Then I pressed equal.
 I looked to see if the student was surprised by what happened.
 No expression change on his part.
 “Do I still have a decimal number,” I asked.
 He said no. “Why not?”
 I responded.
 “There is no decimal point,” he replied.
 Hands shot up.
 “Oh, you don’t need a decimal point.
 The calculator just turned it into a whole number,” one student shouted out.
 “So you mean a whole number is not a decimal number?”
 I said.
 Some nodded in agreement, some disagreed and others just seemed confused in silence.

 My goal was to have students understand that numbers are masters of disguise.
 They can take on a multitude of forms and still have the same value.
 The trick in problem solving is to choose an appropriate form of the number to work with.
 The calculator chose 127 over 127.00 because 127 is a simpler form.